gongminmin/ImpulseDrive/Doc/CapacitorBankSubsystem.md

 ### Low Voltage Approximation

 The 450V capacitor is expensive, during the experiment, we start with a mini capacitor bank, which uses the same 330uF capacitors, but the voltage rating is 50V.
-In this case, the transformer is skipped.
-The 12V AC is directly connected to the Cockcroft–Walton generator.
-It takes 12V AC and output ~34V DC.
-This implementation follows an early design.
+In this case, we need a different converter module.
+A 2-stage Cockcroft–Walton generator is a good choice.
+It brings 12V AC up to ~68V DC.

+This implementated board below follows an early design.
 Two polarized capacitors are connected back to back to construct one unpolarized capacitor, and flyback diodes are connected in parallel with capacitors.
 It allows AC to pass through the capacitor bank.

 ![Capacitor Bank Photo](Img/CapacitorBankPhoto.jpg)